zyfsju/cafe-app/README.md

 3. Allow the shop baristas to see the recipe information.
 4. Allow the shop managers to create new drinks and edit existing drinks.

+## Authentication and Authorization
+Set up with [Auth0](https://auth0.com/).
+The user will be re-directed to an Auth0 page for sign-on and back to the website if the log-on attempt is successful.
+Role-based access control (RBAC) is enabled.
+The roles and permissions are as follows:
+1. Barista
+    - `get:drinks-detail`
+2. Manager
+    - `get:drinks-detail`
+    - `post:drinks`
+    - `patch:drinks`
+    - `delete:drinks`

 ### Backend

 Flask server + SQLAlchemy + SQLite